Cracko298/UE4-AES-Key-Extracting-Guide/README.md

 - Take the newly created *DRM-LESS Shipping.exe* file and copy it into the [AES Key Finder](https://github.com/Cracko298/AES-Key-Extracting-Guide/files/9074659/AES.Key.Finder.zip) folder which you extracted from the *AES.Key.Finder.zip* file.
 - Open/run the *.bat* file called *RUN Find 256-bit UE4 AES Key.bat* this will find all keys it can recover from the DRM-LESS *Shipping.exe*.
 - After the *RUN Find 256-bit UE4 AES Key.bat* file has ran.
 Their should be 1-6 folders.
 Only one of them contains the AES-256 key.
-- The folders are just a few bits/bytes of the key.
+- The folder(s) are just a few bits/bytes of the key.
 The file name inside of the folder *IS* the AES-256 key.

+# Step 3 (Extracting the Encrypted *.pak* file):
+- Last of all you'll need [UEViewer/Umodel](https://www.gildor.org/en/projects/umodel#files) to extract/save the game's file(s).
+- As always extract the *.zip* and open/run the application.
+For simplicity we'll copy the *.pok* file to the newly extract *Umodel* folder.
+- Too access your game in [Steam](https://store.steampowered.com/) *again if you closed it* go to "[Steam](https://store.steampowered.com/) > Library > Your Game > Right Click Name > Manage > Browse Locale Files".